Not every trip to Disney World has to be 7+ days long.

 Girls trip?
-Plan time to do the things you and your friends love the most, whether that be hitting the thrill rides, some spa time, or maybe even playing a little “dress up” with a Character Couture Package.
+Plan time to do the things you and your friends love the most, whether that be hitting the thrill rides, some spa time, or maybe even spending some time checking out one of the festivals over at Epcot.

 Heading down for Mickey’s Very Merry Christmas Party?
 Take time to explore the decorations at the other parks (and resorts!) too.